 Login and Portal

 - Login credentials: All students, faculty and staff receive a username and password to access campus Wi-Fi, email and various WVU systems.
 Go to login.wvu.edu to claim your account and create your password.

 - Portal: Portal is a "one-stop" application that allows students and employees to view academic and HR information, and access resources like MIX and Outlook email.

 Mobile Device Management

 - The official photo identification card of the University is known as the Mountaineer Card.
 Issued to students, faculty, staff and others, it provides access to WVU services, buildings and events.
 It also works as a debit card, so guard it as you would any bank-issued ATM card.
-Learn how to use it and what to do if you lose it.

 - Wireless network: Wireless access is available in and around buildings throughout campus.